Memorias y balanceos* is a pachydermic illustrated book written, drawn, printed and bound by me and published by Minusculario Ediciones.

 *The original Spanish title

-Below you can read some of the pages already translated into English for the web.
+Scrolling down this page you can take a sneak peek to some of the pages already translated into English for this web.

 On this humid pampa I call home the absence of elephants is impossible to ignore.
 So I must evoke their almost fantastic exoticism from a distance.
 They allow me to draw them with the same wise gentleness they appear to practice in their faraway lands, if they do in fact exist.